Robust Detection for Mills Cross Sonar: Introduction

 Forward-Looking sonars are solutions for perceiving the underwater environment.
 In the context of a growing need for decision-making autonomy and navigation safety, they have become fundamental tools for understanding, anticipating obstacles and potential dangers, analyzing and identifying threats.
 They offer efficient results, allowing detection, tracking, and classification of surface \cite{Karoui2015}, water column \cite{Quidu2012}, or bottom targets \cite{Quidu2010}, in civil \cite{Petillot2001} or military applications such as mine warfare \cite{Braginsky2016}.

-At the detection level, monovariate statistical tests under the Gaussian or non Gaussian interference assumption, defined a priori, remain the prevalent approaches \cite{Abraham2002, Abraham2010, Abraham2009}.

-Nevertheless, many works on multivariate statistics have shown their great interest compared to algorithms developed from monovariate statistics in a large number of application fields.
+At the detection level, monovariate statistical tests under the Gaussian or non-Gaussian interference assumption, defined a priori, remain the prevalent approaches \cite{Abraham2002, Abraham2010, Abraham2009}.
+Nevertheless, many works on multivariate statistics have shown great interest compared to algorithms developed from monovariate statistics in a large number of application fields.
 Indeed, multivariate statistics allow advanced modeling of propagation environments.
 By following these precepts, \cite{Kelly1986} gets a central detector with the total unknown of the noise parameters, \cite{Robey1992} first derives a detector under the assumption of a known covariance then substitutes it, through a two-step procedure, by an appropriate estimator, finally, \cite{Scharf1994 } and \cite{ Kraut2001} have shown the relevance of subspace data models in consideration of mismatched signals for which, as an example, the target echo would not come precisely from the center of the main beam.
 These seminal works are now references in remote sensing, and ground or air surveillance but mainly for radar systems.

-Moreover, in the radar field, phenomenal progress has also been made in recent decades, guided by increasingly complex systems which required profound changes in concepts and processing.
+Moreover, in the radar field, phenomenal progress has also been made in recent decades, guided by increasingly complex systems that required profound changes in concepts and processing.
 This is especially the case of Space-Time Adaptive Processing (STAP) for airborne radars \cite{Ward1994}, which bring considerable improvements in the ability to discriminate moving targets at very low speeds, or Multiple-Input Multiple-Output (MIMO) systems that advance detection performance \cite{Fishler2006}, \cite{Fishler2004} and resolution \cite{Lehmann2006}, \cite{Li2007} by exploiting spatial, frequency or waveform diversities.

-Although some preliminary work has emerged in recent years \cite{Wei2012, Li2009, Sasi2010, Pillai2003, Pan2022, Liu2021, Tucker2011}, these methods still seem to be underused in sonar systems.
+In underwater acoustics, the use of multi-ping processing is made more complicated due to the low speed of propagation of acoustic waves in the marine environment which does not allow to respect the assumption of non-moving targets.
+The use of multivariate multi-ping approaches then requires more elaborate migration compensation processing that is only possible if the level of coherence is sufficient between the different pings, which is not always the case (environmental fluctuation and spatial decorrelation).
+Thus, although some preliminary work has emerged in recent years \cite{Wei2012, Li2009, Sasi2010, Pillai2003, Pan2022, Liu2021, Tucker2011}, these methods remain little used in sonar systems.